davidmreed/nonskating.club/content/guides/scorekeeper.md

 Watch your Jam Referee and Jammer (in that order) during each jam.
 Follow the Statsbook Manual's instructions to record points and jam events (Lost Lead, Lead, Call, Injury, No Initial; Star Passes). **This guide deliberately does not cover the paperwork, because the Statsbook Manual is the authority**.

 When each event happens, or when points are awarded, verbally communicate it to the Scoreboard Operator.
-The Scoreboard Operator will often echo this back to you to indicate that they received it.
+The Scoreboard Operator should echo this back to you to indicate that they received it.

 For example, a jam might go like this: